federicobozzini/unige-advanced-data-management/README.md

         PRIMARY KEY ((fromcurrencyname, tocurrencyname), date)
     );

 "currencies" is a dyanmic column family.
 The Partition key is made of the two columns "fromcurrencyname" and "tocurrencyname".
 The Clustering key is the date of the rate (column "date").
+In this case the data is structured but a partition is especially evident for the queries we need and may improve the performance greatly.

 ### salespersons to answer q3 and q4.